This policy explains how a tenancy with St Kilda Community Housing (SCH) can end.

 Residents do not have to give SCH any reason as to why they want to leave their tenancy.

-In addition to giving at least 2 days’ notice (or 14 days if on a fixed term agreement), residents are also required to:
+In addition to giving at least 2 days’ notice, residents are also required to:

 - Complete an Exit Notice